-If you need technical support while making an online application, you can contact the Arts Council by emailing onlineservices@artscouncil.ie or by phoning 01 6180200/01 6180243.
-We recommend you report any technical issues with us well in advance of the deadline.
+If you need technical support while making an online application, contact us.

+- Email: onlineservices@artscouncil.ie - Phone: 01 618 0200/01 6180243

 Please provide a contact phone number and make sure that you are available to receive a return call from us.

 We deal with queries on a first-come first-served basis.
+We recommend that you report any technical issues to us well in advance of the deadline.

-Please note that there is often a high volume of calls as the deadline approaches and that technical-support calls received after 2.00pm on the closing date may not be resolved before the deadline.
+Please note that there is often a high volume of calls as the deadline approaches.
+Technical-support calls received after 2.00pm on the closing date may not be resolved before the deadline.